 Since the current won't stop immediately, expect the effective paddle out to be somewhat less than specified.

 Weather icons: sunny,

-Note: these icons should give you a general idea of what the weather is like at each location - or will be like tomorrow if this report was generated after 4PM -
+Note: these icons should give you a general idea of tomorrow's weather prediction for each location -

-but there is no substitute for clicking on the link and getting the full NOAA weather report.
+but there is no substitute for clicking on the icon and getting the full NOAA weather report.

 You are paddler number